alanwatsonforster/glass/glass/map.md

 ### Inverted Map Sheets

-APXO allow any map sheet to be inverted by simply appending `"/i"` to the map sheet name.
+Glass allow any map sheet to be inverted by simply appending `"/i"` to the map sheet name.
 For example, the map for scenario V-11 of *The Speed of Heat* is specified as:

     [["A1"],["B2/i"],["B1"]]